 IDENTIFYING INFORMATION Name: Influenza vaccination for all panel patients Short/Other Names: N/A В ACKGROUND, INTERPRETATION AND BENCHMARKS Description: The percentage of patients in the physician panel who, in the past year, received an influenza immunization.
-Rationale: Influenza immunization has many benefits to the patient including but not limited to: reduces the risk of flu-related hospitalizations acts as an important preventive tool for patients with chronic health conditions helps protect women during and after pregnancy Thus, providing influenza immunization rates to physicians will encourage them to promote these benefits to their patients.
+Rationale: Influenza immunization has many benefits to the patient including but not limited to: reduces the risk of flu-related hospitalizations acts as an important preventive tool for patients with chronic health conditionshelps protect women during and after pregnancy Thus, providing influenza immunization rates to physicians will encourage them to promote these benefits to their patients.
 Interpretation: A higher rate implies more patients in the physician panel are immunized.
 Target/Benchmark: No benchmarks have been identified.
-INDICATOR CALCULATION Calculation: Description Influenza immunization rate = \[\left(\frac{\text{Number of patients immunized against influenza}}{\text{Total number of patients in physician panel}}\right) \times 100 Type of Measure Rate Adjustment Applied None Denominator: Description The number of patients in the physician panel.
+INDICATOR CALCULATION Calculation: Description Influenza immunization rate = (Number of patients immunized against influenza) + 100 $\left(\frac{1}{1}\right) \times 100$ Total number of patients in physician panel $\times 100$ Type of Measure Rate Adjustment Applied None Denominator: Description The number of patients in the physician panel.
 The physician patient panel is based on either assignment by the HQCA algorithm or a confirmed patient list (CPL) submitted by the physician.
 Inclusion Criteria Patient list specifically submitted by physician.
 Patients assigned to a physician based on the HQCA algorithm (Proxy panel).
 Exclusions Patients not assigned to physician by the HQCA algorithm or patients not on list submitted by physician.

-Limitations & Tachnical Notes Limitations & Technical Notes Numerator: Description The total number of patients that received a flu (influenza) vaccine from a physician, pharmacist or Alberta Health Services public health.
+Limitations & Technical Notes Numerator: Description The total number of patients that received a flu (influenza) vaccine from a physician, pharmacist or Alberta Health Services public health.
 Inclusion Criteria Patients with influenza immunization records.
 Exclusions Limitations & Technical Notes Only patients with immunization records are included in the Alberta Immunization Registry Dataset.
 Immunization given by other practitioners is not included as individual- level data is not provided.
 Alberta Health Services immunizations are recorded at aggregate levels.
-Data Details Data Sources: Alberta Immunization Registry1 Immunization / Adverse Reactions to Immunization System (Imm / ARI) Pharmacy Data through Alberta Blue Cross (Publically funded influenza immunizations) Physician Billing (Through the Supplemental Enhance Event System Database [SESE]) Alberta Health physician claims.
+Data Details Data Sources: Alberta Immunization Registry Immunization / Adverse Reactions to Immunization System (Imm / ARI) Pharmacy Data through Alberta Blue Cross (Publically funded influenza immunizations) Physician Billing (Through the Supplemental Enhance Event System Database [SESE]) Alberta Health physician claims.
 Alberta Health Care Insurance Plan (AHCIP) Registry.
-Available Data Years: Type of Year Fiscal year [April 1 to March 31] First Available Year 2015/16 Last Available Year 2020/21 Geographic Coverage: The province of Alberta excluding the military and prisoners.
+Available Data Years: Type of Year Fiscal year [April 1 to March 31] First Available Year 2015/16 Last Available Year 2021/22 Geographic Coverage: The province of Alberta excluding the military and prisoners.
 Reporting Level: Patient level.
 Physician level, based on confirmed patient list submitted by physician or panel assigned by the HQCA algorithm.

-1 This data includes influenza immunization information from pharmacists, physicians and Alberta Health Services public health.
+&lt;sup>1 This data includes influenza immunization information from pharmacists, physicians and Alberta Health Services public health.

-the Alberta Health Care Insurance Plan (AHCIP) Registry database.
-This may lead to underestimation of the calculated measure above.
-About 18% of Albertans do not visit a General Practitioner in a year.
-Patients are excluded in the physician panel assignment if they do not vis a physician in 3 years (the current fiscal year, plus the 2 preceding fiscal years).
+Quality Statement Limitations: All calculations include only patients who are currently listed as 'Active' in the Alberta Health Care Insurance Plan (AHCIP) Registry database.
+This may lead to underestimation of the calculated measure above. • About 18% of Albertans do not visit a General Practitioner in a year.
+Patients are excluded in the physician panel assignment if they do not visit a physician in 3 years (the current fiscal year, plus the 2 preceding fiscal years).
 The physician claims dataset consists of Fee-for-service and shadow billing.
 The data submitted based on shadow billing may not be entirely accurate.
 As a result, this might affect the accuracy of the results of this measure.
-Comments: Quality Statement Limitations: may lead to underestimation of the calculated measure above.
-About 18% of Albertans do not visit a General Practitioner in a year.
-Patients are excluded in the physician panel assignment if they do not visit a physician in 3 years (the current fiscal year, plus the 2 preceding fiscal years).
-The physician claims dataset consists of Fee-for-service and shadow billing.
-The data submitted based on shadow billing may not be entirely accurate.
-As a result, this might affect the accuracy of the results of this More Information Comments: FIGURE IIII III III III III III III III III More Information

-Alberta Health - Flu-facts.

-Alberta Health Immunization Policy - Website.

-Alberta Health Immunization Policy
+Comments: More Information References Alberta Health - Flu-facts .
+Alberta Health Immuniza ation Policy - Website .
+Additional Notes None Alignments Alberta Health Immuniza ation Policy Review Frequency Yearly